Agoric/documentation/main/zoe/api/zoe.md

 The result is whatever the contract chooses to return.
 This varies, but examples are a `string` and an `invitation` for another user.

-Note that exit is only present if an immediate exit is possible.
+Note that `exit` is only present if an immediate exit is possible.

 A `userSeat` can be handed to an agent outside Zoe and the contract, letting them query or monitor the current state, access the payouts and result, and, if it's allowed for this seat, call `exit()`.

 A `UserSeat` has eight methods, six of which are accessor methods.
-Another is a `boolean` returning test, and the last attempts an action.
+Another is a `boolean` returning test, and the last attempts an exit action.

 - `getCurrentAllocation()`
   - Returns: `{ Promise<Allocation> }`